Sex, Surfing, Climbing & Ukuleles: How To Find Your Flow State

 Now, I’m not saying that there’s anything wrong with a run, or even a long walk; they are amongst my favourite things to do.
 They are in fact where most of my writing takes shape.
 The time and space they give me is creative freedom, inspiration and sometimes even meditation.
 But not when I’m sad.
 When there’s an emotional quandary to be navigated, time and space are no friends of mine.

 To watch me surf is not like hearing me talk about it.
 I’ll fawn over the sheer bliss of sitting astride my board, fiery sunset on the horizon, waiting for the next set amongst my zen tribe.
-But when that set hits and I turn to paddle, praying for my hyper-mobile shoulder joints to stay intact long enough for me to catch three feet of potential energy, you’ll see a new-born giraffe leap with crazy intent to his feet; sometimes catching the ride, more often that not crashing into the salty tumult, all limbs and smiles.
+But when that set hits and I turn to paddle, praying for my hyper-mobile shoulder joints to stay intact long enough for me to catch three feet of potential energy, you’ll see a new-born giraffe leap with crazy intent to his feet; sometimes catching the ride, more often than not crashing into the salty tumult, all limbs and smiles.
 It’s not cool, but it is rad.
+It’s also why I decided to learn to paddleboard instead.

 When you catch a wave there’s a wonderful moment where you feel the energy enveloping you and carrying you forwards.
 An unstoppable pressure building behind your vulnerable frame.
 And there’s a sound, a roaring and yet friendly sound that you’ll only ever know as the sound of being picked up by a wave.
 Like hunger or craving your drug, you’ll not know how else to describe it; it simply is.
 And in that moment, there is NOTHING else on the face of the Earth, absolutely nothing else exists inside or outside of your entire being.
 Only that moment, only you, thrust forward, maybe getting up, maybe catching the ride, probably wiping out, it doesn’t matter what happens next because there IS no happens next.
 In that moment you have found your flow.
 You have found your Ataraxia.